school-wcwt/csci_3100/README.md

 - cd to my-app and run `npm install` and `npm start`

 ### Command You may use with ***git***
-- You may update file using 'git pull'
+- You may update file using `git pull`
 - (you may want to do this every times as your groupmate might have updated something)
 - After all testing , you can use  `git status` to check all the modificed files and use `git add yourfile` to add them
 - You may also use `git add --all` to add all file in the waiting stage